TioTony/Nutanix_Demo_Setup_Using_Terraform/readme.md

 **vms_in_leap_protection_policy**
     Create the number of VMs specified and implement a Leap Protection Policy

-    **Note**:  This modele requires 2 Clusters be registered to the Prism Central
+    Note:  This modele requires 2 Clusters be registered to the Prism Central